Approved by the Energy, Environment, and Water Policy Committee on December 20, 2023

 • Changes in critical estuary inflows adversely affecting wetlands and wildlife habitat.

-Such impacts could require modified design practices and measures to address the threat of rising sea levels, changes in water supply and quality, potential for outbreak of disease, and damage to critical infrastructure facilities.
+Such impacts could require modified design practices and measures to address the threat of rising sea levels, changes in water supply and quality, potential for outbreak of disease, and damage to critical infrastructure systems.

 This policy has worldwide application